Bird Island Nature Reserve: Flora

 Two types are recognised.
 A low open heathland with tree broom heath, an unusual variety of the Sydney golden wattle, tuckeroo, and the coastal tea tree.
 The flora on the more exposed areas has pigface, a tussock grass and a long stalked form of Lomandra.

 Weeds

 Despite the island's isolation and very few visitors, weeds are present.
 They include bitou bush, prickly pear, inkweed and trad.
 Bitou bush is affected by disease.
 The prickly pear can spread and diminish the area for bird's nesting sites.
 However, control has been sought with the use of the Cochineal insect.

 Aquatic life

 The shallow waters near the island support blue groper, Port Jackson sharks, stingrays and cuttlefish.
 Reef fish and many other creatures may be found in the gutters and caves near the rocky shores.
 Dolphins, seals, turtles and other large animals may be seen near the island.
 Humpback whales swim near the island during their annual migration to and from Antarctica.

 Shipwrecks

 A number of shipwrecks occurred at or near Bird Island.
 They include the Adelaide and Allenwood.

+Military use

+This site was an RAAF bombing range during WWII.